LocalCoinSwap/celo-contracts/README.md

 #### What happens in the script?

- - We get the deployed contract
+ - We fetch the deployed contract
  - Approve the contract address via seller to spend funds on seller’s behalf
  - Prepare the escrow transaction and broadcast
  - The contract stores all the current trades in memory, we cross-check that
  - Finally, we release the escrowed funds to the buyer and this time through the relayer

 The rest of the three situations follow similar patterns, but of course different execution paths.